SUMMER SCHEDULE: July 5 – September 1: Classes are Tuesdays and Thursdays, 5:30-7:30 pm. Open every day for private lessons.

-Epee Intermediate Class (1.5 hours) – Fencers who have acquired a good understanding of basic movements and have at least half a year of fencing experience.
+Intermediate (1.5 hours) – Fencers who have acquired a good understanding of basic movements and have at least half a year of fencing experience.
 This class brings fencers to a higher level of footwork and technical skills, bouting tactics and continues to emphasize etiquette and sportsmanship.
 Full set of equipment is necessary.

-Private Lessons (20 min.) – designed to allow maximum fencing progress and schedule flexibility.
+Private Lessons (20-40 min.) – designed to allow maximum fencing progress and schedule flexibility.
 One-on-one lessons with the coach can begin as soon as scheduled and are available during club hours, before or after classes.

-Open Fencing – practice bouting with other fencers.
+Open Fencing (1.5 or 2 hours) – practice bouting with other fencers.